Florida Drug Crime Attorney

 It is important to realize that you do not have to be accused of selling drugs in order to face a charge of drug trafficking.
-Just being caught with certain amounts of drugs, including prescription drugs without a prescription, can result in a drug trafficking charge.
+Just being caught with certain amounts of drugs, including prescription drugs without a prescription, can result in a drug trafficking or conspiracy to commit trafficking charge.

 Florida Drug Possession Charge